instructure/ic-modal/README.md

   <!--
     This is optional, but you really should provide your own title, it gets used in the UI and is important for screenreaders to tell the user what modal they are in.
+If you hate it, write some CSS to hide it.
   -->

   {{#ic-modal-title}}Tacos{{/ic-modal-title}}